DustinHendrickson/mod-city-siege/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the GNU AGPL v3 license.

 ## Recognition

-Contributors will be added to the AUTHORS file and recognized in release notes.

 Thank you for contributing to the City Siege module!